spryker-shop/b2b-demo-marketplace/MP-6391-integration-problems.md

 5 ) Import types should be added to full_EU.yml

-6 ) Following verification steps are unclear and probably require additional coding:
+6 ) Following verification steps are unclear and may require additional coding:

-`Make sure that a default product offer is given when retrieving product concrete data.`
+`Make sure that a default product offer is given when retrieving product concrete data.` (Possible solution is `Make sure that a default product offer is selected in Product Detail Page at first load`)

 `Make sure that validity data is saved when saving a product offer.`

-Offer edit page doesn't exist in backoffice.
+Offer edit page doesn't exist in backoffice, probably should be replaced with 'view page'.

 ##Install feature front end